 In honor of Earth Week, why not utilize coffee grounds you’d otherwise toss in the garbage every day and instead put them to good use in your garden (learn how to start a garden), home or even on your skin?

 That’s right: These leftover grounds actually have a variety of uses you probably never realized.

 What can you do with coffee grounds?
 As you’ll find out below, ways to repurpose them include creating compost, fertilizing plants, melting snow in your driveway, exfoliating your skin, just to name a few.

 Healthy compost requires plant matter brimming with nutrients, which is exactly what coffee beans provide.
-Plus, when you add warm grounds to compost it helps them break down even more easily.
+Plus, when you add warm grounds to a DIY compost it helps them break down even more easily.